drpoovilleorg/py-lagerhythm/README.md

 just remember to have fun.
 Thanks to @djipko for helping me hack this to completion in a very short timeframe.

+Name credit goes to Nancy Benninger for "lagerhythm" :)